US-Mexico Border Reopening

-As long as you daily clean between teeth, it could help prevent these problems and have a positive implact on how to mantain optimal oral hygiene.
+As long as you daily clean between teeth to avoid these problems.
 Many times, we don’t take the necessary time to do a complete oral routine.
-The best advice is to pick out a moment of the day when you can devote the appropriate amount of time for an optimal cleanse to ensure oral health and clean teeth.
+The best advice is to pick out a time of the day when you can devote the appropriate amount of time for an optimal cleanse in order to ensure a healthy mouth and teeth.

 Vomiting is one unfortunate side effect of many illnesses.
-When this happens, stomach acids come in contact with the teeth, coated them, which is very harmful to the healthy mouth and teeth.
+When this happens, stomach acids come in contact with the teeth and coated them which is very harmful to the healthy mouth and teeth.

 Benefits of Seeing a Dentist Regularly

-When brushing or flossing at home, pay attention to visible changes in the mouth, for example how red, swollen, or tender you're gums are.
+When brush or flossing at home, pay attention to visible changes in the mouth, for example red, swollen, or tender gums.
 This is a good sign to call the dentist of your trust and schedule a visit.